-Becker's faculty consists primarily of practicing professionals and university professors who teach the review courses on a part-time, course-by-course basis.
-Becker is managed by a staff based primarily in Downers Grove, Illinois that supports its operations.
-Certain regional operations, as well as some other functions such as curriculum development, are managed and located throughout the U.S., the United Kingdom, Portugal and Hong Kong.
+Becker's faculty consists primarily of leading accounting industry experts, practicing professionals and university professors who teach the review and professional education courses on a part-time, course-by-course basis.
+Becker is managed and operated by a staff based primarily in Chicago and Downers Grove, Illinois.
+Certain regional operations are supported throughout the U.S. Becker's learning software and curriculum development are supported through Adtalem home office employees located throughout the U.S. and Portugal.